Mountain Lots After Snowmelt: Grade, Trees, and the First Dry Week

 Published May 14, 2026

 Mid-May on mountain lots in the Roaring Fork and Vail valleys is a narrow window.
 Snowmelt has opened driveways and exposed grade lines you could not see under drifts.
 Turf is waking, trees are moving stored water, and the first sustained dry week can arrive while nights still dip.
-This page walks grade, canopy, and soil together—not as a calendar promise, but as a sequence that keeps the first dry spell from locking in damage you will chase all summer.
+This page walks grade, canopy, and soil together as a sequence—not a calendar promise—that keeps the first dry spell from locking in damage you will chase all summer.

 Pair it with the first warm weeks after snow for thaw footing habits, then turf and root zone transition when irrigation is already running.
 Earth-Wise supports lots through turf care, deep root watering, plant health care, and consultations when the walk raises weight or lean questions.